juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 Create a Recovery drive "USB"

 C) Turn-Off

 D) Remove the Old Windows Drive.

 E) insert the New Empty Windows Drive.

 F) Turn-On, Select USB drive from Boot Menu F11 or F10 in most boards.

 G) IF the New Drive is Not Empty,

-IF New drive has been formated previously
+IF New drive has been formated previously,

-IF has partitions.
+IF has partitions,

 you need to enter Command Line:
 DISKPART

 list disk

+select disk 0 or 1 "the disk that maches the size, brand"

+list partition

+list volume

-select disk 0 or 1 "the disk that maches the size, brand" list partition list volume list disk again to see a * next to the disk selected
+list disk again to see a * next to the disk selected

 type clean only when you are absolutely sure.